Cikampek–Purwakarta–Padalarang Toll Road

-Cikampek–Purwakarta–Padalarang Toll Road or Cipularang Toll Road is a toll road on Java, Indonesia.
+Cikampek–Purwakarta–Padalarang Toll Road or Cipularang Toll Road is a controlled-access toll road in Java, Indonesia.
 Opened in 2005, this road connects the Jakarta–Cikampek Toll Road and the Padaleunyi Toll Road.
 The toll road is operated by PT Jasa Marga Tbk.
 The names comes from abbreviation of Cikampek - Purwakarta - Padalarang.
 This toll road stretches along the mountains so the track is going up and downhill and many bends and bridges.